RomainValmo/killersh/kubernetes-secret-usage/step2/text.md

 To create secret manually and fix key:secret , you have tu use
-`kubectl -n namespace create secret name --from-literal key=value `
+`kubectl -n namespace create secret generic name --from-literal key=value `

 </details>